storybuilder-org/StoryCAD/README.md

 Our mission is to provide a free open-source resource for writers of all levels who struggle with the complexity of plotted fiction.

 StoryCAD is an editor for fiction outlines from which writers can quickly create working drafts.
 It uses best-practice techniques and offers hundreds of suggestions for better stories.
-It's CAD for fiction writers.
+Put simply StoryCAD is CAD for fiction writers.

 The elements StoryCAD works with are the elements of good fiction: realistic three dimensional characters who are engaged in meaningful and gripping problems, dramatic